bata24/gef/README.md

     - ![](images/ktask-namespaces.png)
     - It also displays the seccomp-filter.
     - ![](images/ktask-seccomp.png)
-- `kmod`: displays each module address.
+- `kmod`: displays each module's address.
     - ![](images/kmod.png)
     - It also displays the symbols of each module.
     - ![](images/kmod-syms.png)
-- `kload`: loads `vmlinux` without loaded address.
+- `kload`: loads `vmlinux` without a load address.
-    - It is useful if you have a `vmlinux` with debuginfo at hand.
+    - It is useful if you have a `vmlinux` with `debuginfo` at hand.
-- `kmod-load`: loads the kernel module without loaded address.
+- `kmod-load`: loads the kernel module without a load address.
-    - It is useful if you have a kernel module with debuginfo at hand.
+    - It is useful if you have a kernel module with `debuginfo` at hand.
 - `kops`: displays each operation's member.
     - ![](images/kops.png)
 - `kcdev`: displays information for each character device.